Community Child and Family Centre

 - The service gives the person at least 14 days’ notice of the requirement for the child to vacate the place.

-Effective communication between parents and educators is essential for the wellbeing of children.
+Effective communication between families and educators is essential for the wellbeing of children.
+Contact methods include:

 - Information displayed